pschool-in/curriculum/content/grammar/clause/clause-selectword.md

 ```
 *I am saving my money* because I wanted to buy a new mobile.
 When I arrived, *Meera was surprised to see me*.
-Because I don't know how to do my homework, * I need to call Kiran for help*.
+*Karan is a good football player*.
-*Priya loves to read*.
+*Priya loves to read* before going to bed.
 Although we were late, *we decided to watch the match anyway*.
 ```

 ```
 *I forgot most of the items I needed* because I forgot my list.
-*Tomorrow is going to be an exciting day* because I am going to a movie.
+*She walked to the grocery store* to buy a box of chocolates.
-If you want to ride with Meena and Ravi, *you need to let them know*.
+When Ramesh got home, *he ate lunch*.
-*Nobody knows the answer to that question*.
+*I like to sit in the balcony* while the warm breeze blows.
-*I went to the park*.
+*I went to the park* in the evening.
 ```